r000t/AutoGripe/README.md

 AutoGripe
 =========

-fail2ban action script that uses SMTP or Gmail to send abuse complaints
+fail2ban action script that uses SMTP or Gmail to send abuse complaints.
+It was inspired by ```sendmail-complain``` and uses the abusix Abuse Contact Database to obtain abuse email addresses.
+It was designed for those who don't want to set up an entire mail server just to send abuse reports; Reports sent through sendmail by itself will probably get caught up in spam filters.
+AutoGripe lets you use an already-existing email account through SMTP.

 Requirements
 ------------